 Who are refugees, SIVs, parolees, asylees and asylum-seekers?

-Refugees are men, women and children who have fled their countries of origin to escape harm on account of political instability, armed conflict, or other threats of violence or persecution.
+Refugees are people who have fled their countries of origin to escape harm on account of political instability, armed conflict, or other threats of violence or persecution for reasons of race, religion, nationality, membership in a particular social group or political opinion.

 Asylees are people who, like refugees, have fled persecution in their country of nationality and who have sought and received protection after entering the United States.